edpaget/packer-mesos/README.md

 Packer (http://packer.io) is an open source tool for creating machine images.

-We use Packer to create Amazon Machine Images (AMIs) from which our EC2 instances will be launched.
+We use Packer to create VirtualBox images and Amazon Machine Images (AMIs), which are then distributed as Vagrant Boxes on [Vagrant Cloud](https://atlas.hashicorp.com/edpaget/boxes/mesos).

+This has been modified from the [original](https://github.com/mbabineau/cloudformation-mesos) to

++ use apt for managing the installed version of Mesos and Docker
++ use upstart instead of runit to manage Mesos and Docker daemons
++ remove Logstash dependencies
++ produce Vagrant boxes using [Atlas](https://atlas.hashicorp.com).

 ### Installation